 CALGreen Code for Schools and Community Colleges

-Part 11 of the 2010 Title 24 Building Standards Code is the California Green Building Standards Code, also to be known as the CALGreen Code.
+Part 11 of the Title 24 Building Standards Code is the California Green Building Standards Code, also known as the CALGreen Code.
 This is the first statewide green building standards code in the nation.
 For more information, visit the California Building Standards Commission (CBSC) website at www.bsc.ca.gov.

-GL 4: Project Submittal Guideline for CALGreen Code (PDF - 123 KB) includes the California Green Building Standards Code Application Matrix as a quick reference to the provisions in the CALGreen Code adopted by DSA.
-All of the voluntary measures, as outlined in the Appendix Chapter A5 of the CALGreen Code, are now provided as a guideline to further encourage building practices that surpass the mandatory measures.
+All of the voluntary measures, as outlined in the Appendix Chapter A5 of the CALGreen Code, are optional and serve as a guideline to further encourage building practices that surpass the mandatory measures.
 Districts and planners of education facilities are encouraged to exceed the CALGreen Code to improve public health, safety, and general welfare by implementing the use of these building concepts to minimize the building's impact on the environment, conserve water, and promote more sustainable and high-performance schools and community colleges.

 CALGreen Code 2016

 DSA did not propose code revisions during the 2016 Intervening Code Cycle.